mdavids/rfc/content/draft-davids-forsalereg-08.md

 Newly defined content tags MUST NOT alter the semantics of existing content tags.

+The addition of a new content tag to the registered list does not require the definition of a new version tag.
+However, any modification to existing content tags does.

 The "status" column can have one of the following values:

 * active - the tag is in use in current implementations.